 Working on an IT project (of any complexity) requires collaboration with other developers.
 If each person is responsible for his or her own code, the work of some can/should have an impact on that of others so that in the end the whole thing corresponds to the expected deliverable and the program works.
 The whole issue is therefore to succeed in working together without necessarily coordinating and to be able to keep track of the work done to go back if necessary.
-Git is the perfect tool for this since it was designed precisely to manage versioning during programming.
-It is particularly popular in organizations and services where code is developed.

 Introduction to Git

+Git, the version control software of a computer project.
 Or how to keep track of your work in order to correct errors or easily go back to a previous version.
 Git facilitates the management and deployment of computer projects, whether you are alone or several.
 Above all, it allows everyone to move forward on their deliverables, on the one hand without depending on the progress of others, and on the other hand without fear of losing or altering the work already done.
+We will see the logic of the work cycle, how to start a project and use the branches properly and of course the sharing.

 Installing the tools